Best Hawaii Medigap Medicare Supplement Plans

 What You Need to Know

-- Medicare Supplement plans in Hawaii are offered by private insurance companies and are designed to help cover some of the out-of-pocket costs not covered by Original Medicare.
+- Medicare Supplement Plans in Hawaii are offered by private insurance companies.

-- Medicare Supplements are available to Hawaii residents at age 65 and over who have enrolled in both Medicare Part A and Part B.
+- Medicare Supplements are available to Hawaii residents at age 65.

 - All plans offer coverage for Medicare Part A coinsurance and hospital costs, Medicare Part B copayments or coinsurance, and the first three pints of blood.